How to touch up wicker furniture

 Finally, documenting my findings with photographs can be beneficial for keeping track of the condition over time and for planning future maintenance.

-See also How to make furniture out of cardboard boxes
+See also How to mod podge paper to wood furniture

 Cleaning Techniques for Wicker Furniture